-The five days Salkantay Trek to Machu Picchu is a popular alternative to the Classic Inca Trail to Machu Picchu.
-The Classic Salkantay Trek takes you around the mighty Salkantay Mountain, one of the sacred Andean Peaks.
+The 5 day Salkantay Trek to Machu Picchu is a popular alternative to the Classic Inca Trail to Machu Picchu.
+The Classic Salkantay Trek to Machu picchu takes you around the mighty Salkantay Mountain, one of the most important sacred Andean Peaks.

-Unlike the Inca Trail to Machu Picchu, the Salkantay Trekking route seldom has any Inca sites.
-It is more of nature and pristine views of the Peruvian Andes.
+Contrasting with the Inca Trail to Machu Picchu, the Salkantay Trekking route doesn’t have any Inca sites.
+It is more a place of nature and pristine views of the Peruvian Andes.

-Salkantay Trail covers 72 Kilometres (46 miles) through rugged terrains.
-The hike to Machu Picchu begins high up in the Andes near the Humantay Lagoon, one of the most visited natural tourist places.
-The way takes you down through different plantations and farms to the Amazon cloud forests before entering Machu Picchu, the lost city of the Incas.
+Salkantay Trail covers 72 Kilometers (46 miles) through rugged territories.
+The Salkantay Trek to Machu Picchu begins high up in the Andes near the Humantay Lagoon, one of the most visited natural tourist places.
+The way takes you down through different plantations and farms to the Amazon cloud forests before entering Machu Picchu, the Lost City of The Incas.

-At 4630 meters above sea level (15190ft.), Salkantay Pass marks the highest point of the five-day Salkantay Trek to Machu Picchu.
-It is highly recommended that you spend at least 4-5 days in Cusco before the trek to avoid altitude sickness.
+Salkantay Pass marks the highest point of the five-day Salkantay Trek to Machu Picchu, at 4630 meters above sea level (15190ft.).
+It is highly recommended to spend at least 4-5 days in Cusco before to start this trekking, to avoid altitude sickness.

-Technically, you can hike Salkantay Trek to Machu Picchu around the year.
-Although it is highly recommended that you avoid hiking during the rainy season (December to February).
+Technically, you can hike Salkantay Trek to Machu Picchu all around the year.
+Although it is highly recommended to avoid hiking during the rainy season (December to February).
 The best time to experience Salkantay Trekking is during the dry season, from April to November.

-We are one of the leading Salkantay Trek tour operators based in Cusco.
-We have a dedicated team of professionals guiding the trek who have years of experience hiking the route.
-Our crew is also trained in first aid and are mountaineering experts.
+We are one of the leading Salkantay Trek to Machu picchu tour operators based in Cusco.
+We have a dedicated team of professionals guiding the trek, they have years of experience hiking the route.
+Our crew is also trained in First Aid and are mountaineering experts.

 Do spare a moment to check our reviews on Tripadvisor.

-Our team will pick you up from your hotel in Cusco early in the morning.
-We will embark on a two hours drive in our private transport to Mollepata village.
-Here we will have a brief stop so you can buy some last minute supplies, if needed.
+Our team will pick you up early in the morning from your hotel in Cusco.
+Then, we’ll go on a two hours trip in our private transport to Mollepata village.
+Here we will have a brief stop so you can buy some last-minute supplies, if needed.

 We will then drive you to Soraypampa (3930m-12,849 ft).
 This is the trailhead to hike the Salkantay Trek to Machu Picchu.
-After relishing a nutritious Andean breakfast, our guide will give you a briefing about safety along the trekking.
+After enjoying a healthy Andean breakfast, our guide will give you a briefing about safety along the trekking.
 After this, we are ready to start hiking our Salkantay Trek to Machu Picchu.

-We will begin with an hour and a half hike to the Humantay glacial lake (4230m / 13,878 ft).
-Our tour guide will be giving you a detailed explanation about this hidden gem up in the Andes.
+We start hiking for about an hour and a half to the Humantay glacial lake (4230m / 13,878 ft) Our tour guide will be giving you a detailed explanation about this hidden gem up in the Andes.
 You will discover its prominence in the Andean mythology.
-Once you have soaked in to the views of this Andean jewel, we will hike back our campsite in Soraypampa, to have a delicious Andean lunch.
+Once you have appreciated the views of this Andean jewel, we hike back to our campsite in Soraypampa, to have a delicious Andean lunch.

-Now, you will have some time to relax and unwind before we would begin with two hours hike up the hill to our base camp, Salkantay Pampa at (4200m / 13,780 ft).
+Now, you will have some time to relax and unwind before to start hiking up the hill for about two hours to our base camp, Salkantay Pampa at (4200m / 13,780 ft).

-As you arrive to the campsite, our team will serve a hot cup of coca tea as you will reach the campsite.
-Often you will have a clear sky so it’s going to be easy to see the formation of Andean Galaxy, our travel expert will be sharing some stories about this before you retire to your respective tents.
+As you arrive to the campsite, our team will serve a hot cup of coca leave tea.
+Normally, here we have a clear sky so it’s going to be easy to see the formation of Andean Galaxy, our travel expert will be sharing some stories about this before you retire to rest in your respective tents.

-As you wake up, before breakfast, our crew will serve you a hot cup of coca tea or Peruvian coffee, then we’ll have a typical Andean breakfast before embarking on the most challenging part of the five days Salkantay Trekking experience.
+As you wake up, before breakfast, our crew will serve you a hot cup of coca tea or Peruvian coffee, then we’ll have a typical Andean breakfast before starting the most challenging part of the five days Salkantay Trekking experience.

-After contemplating the views from here, we will hike down the hill to Huayracpunku.
-Our crew will be serving lunch here.
+After contemplating the views from here, we will hike down the hill to Huayracpunku, to have lunch.
 You will then have some time to wink a nap.

-The region is home to different wildlife like Chinchillas, Mountain Cara Cara Falcons and more.
+This region is home for different wildlife like Chinchillas, Mountain Cara Cara Falcons and more.

-We will then begin with a gradual three hours descend to Chaullay, from where are going by a local van to our second campsite Llucmabamba located at (2000 m/6561 ft) amidst the cloud forest.
-Our crew will be assisting you to your tent in our exclusive campsite.
+Now, it is time to start a gradual three hours descending to Chaullay, to take a local van to our second campsite Llucmabamba located at (2000 m/6561 ft) amidst the cloud forest.
+Our crew will be assisting you with a proper accommodation in your tent in our exclusive campsite.

 Our crew will be waking you up to a cup of tea or coffee followed by a traditional breakfast.
-The third day of the Salkantay Trek to Machu Picchu will take you through the cloud forest.
-You will mostly be experiencing warmer temperature.
+The third day of the Salkantay Trek to Machu Picchu will take you through the cloud forest, here you will mostly be experiencing a warmer temperature.

-After Breakfast, we will visiting a local coffee farm.
+After Breakfast, we will visit a local coffee farm.
 The coffee farmer would demonstrate the entire process from planting coffee seeds to roasting and brewing them.

-We will then step on the original Inca Trail or Qhapaq ñan for a three hours hike to the beautiful campsite of Llactapata, amidst the cloud forest.
-It is a small and ancient town at 2720 meters (8924 ft.) above sea level.
-Here we will be stopping for lunch, dinner and free afternoon.
+Then, we will step on the original Inca Trail or Qhapaq ñan for a three hours hike to the beautiful campsite of Llactapata, amidst the cloud forest.
+Llactapata is a small and ancient town at 2720 meters (8924 ft.) above sea level.
+Here we will have lunch, dinner and you’ll have the afternoon free.

-You will also get a stunning view of Machu Picchu at a distance.
-After relishing a traditional dinner, we will be camping in Llactapata for the night.
+From this place, you will also get a stunning view of Machu Picchu at a distance.
+After enjoying a traditional dinner, we will overnight here, in Llactapata

 Our crew will be waking you up to a freshly brewed cup of coca tea or coffee.
-After relishing a typical Andean breakfast with a stunning view of Machu Picchu citadel, we start our Salkantay trek to Machu picchu with a downhill hike to the Hydroelectric plant.
+After relishing a typical Andean breakfast with a stunning view of Machu Picchu citadel, we start our Salkantay trek to Machu picchu with a downhill hike to the Hydroelectric power Plant.

 This is a 2-hours easy hike with views of waterfalls, mountains, and wildlife as parrots.